-When a contract is implied, courts will analyze the behavior, conduct and circumstances surrounding the agreement to determine whether 1) a legal contract existed and 2) the contract was breached resulting in wrongful termination.
+When a contract is implied, courts will analyze the behavior, conduct, and circumstances surrounding the agreement to determine whether a legal contract existed and if the contract was breached, resulting in wrongful termination.

 Job Discrimination Required in Wrongful Termination Claims

-When an employee can prove that his or her termination came as a result of unlawful job discrimination, an employer could be held liable for violation of civil rights laws designed to protect workers by ensuring they are treated equally on the job.
+When an employee can prove that their termination came as a result of unlawful job discrimination, an employer could be held liable for violating civil rights laws designed to protect workers by ensuring they are treated equally on the job.

 When Wrongful Termination Affects You…

-When wrongful termination becomes an issue, you’ll need a qualified attorney experienced and well-versed in employment law to successfully bring a claim.
-To get the justice you deserve, contact the Law Offices of Jake D. Finkel today.
-We have a wide variety of expertise in wrongful termination cases and are here to help.
+When wrongful termination becomes an issue, you’ll need a qualified employment attorney, experienced and well-versed in employment law, to successfully bring a claim.
+Contact the Law Offices of Jake D. Finkel today to get the justice you deserve.
+We have a wide variety of expertise in wrongful termination cases, and we are here to help.

 Frequently Asked Questions